 Our initial configuration was Apache+DSO+PHP.
 At the end of April 2013, though, we switched to Apache+FCGI+suEXEC for security.
 We upgraded to PHP 5.5 and moved from APC to OPcache for our opcode caching.
 We used generous opcode cache sizes, as we like to take advantage of our servers' high memory capacity.
 We were not aware, though, of the insane implementation of FCGI PHP suEXEC— there is no shared opcode cache.
 This caused our committed memory to spike.
 FCGI also spooled up processes leading to dangerously high RAM usage (see graph at right).
 Each new website added about 300MB of RAM, with almost a 1GB commit.
 As we grew with this unscalable approach, we experienced a couple of crashes, primarily in the form of Linux watchdog timeouts — a classic “out of memory” event.
 This would happen during our most critical/peak times as Apache would spool up additional workers and PHP processes.
 We did not want to leave Apache, but enough was enough.

 In August 2014, we switched to LiteSpeed+suEXEC Daemon mode.
 With suEXEC Daemon mode's shared opcode caching, we immediately reduced RAM usage from 40-50GB consumption + 100GB commit to 2-3GB consumption + commit.
-Our services run faster, mainly due to this freed up RAM now being utilised for disk caching.
+Our services run faster, mainly due to this freed up RAM now being utilized for disk caching.